garnaat/kappa/docs/commands.rst

 The ``invoke`` command makes a synchronous call to your Lambda function, passing test data and display the resulting log data and any response returned from your Lambda function.

+The ``invoke`` command takes one positional argument, the ``data_file``.
+This should be the path to a JSON data file that will be sent to the function as data.

 tag
 ---